TACC-Cloud/tapis-cli/TESTING.md

       - enable - restore a resource to use
       - publish - make a resource publicly usable
       - unpublish - remove a resource from public use
+      - hide - hide a resource (jobs only) from view
+      - unhide - restore visibility to a resource (jobs only)

   - Permissions and roles:
       - list - list entitlements for entity by identifier